 The Medical Center receives payments from the District for services provided to Medicaid-eligible residents of the District.
 The Medical Center also receives grant funding for certain expenditure needs and to cover additional costs of providing services to certain at-risk populations of the District.
-The Medical Center received \$30.1 million and \$26.3 million subsidy from the District for the years ended September 30, 2016 and 2015, respectively.
-Of the \$30.1 million received in fiscal year 2016, \$20.1 million was for capital related costs and \$10.0 million was for continued operating support.
+The Medical Center received \$16.0 million and \$30.1 million subsidy from the District for the years ended September 30, 2017 and 2016, respectively.

-The following is a summary of related party transaction balances as of September 30, 2016 and 2015:
+The following is a summary of related party transactions, and balances as of September 30, 2017 and 2016: